While irrigation is permitted any day of the

 landscape probably needs less.

 During the hottest hours of the day, water is often lost to evaporation from the heat and high winds.
-Watering during restricted hours is considered water waste and may result in a water waste citation.
+Watering during restricted hours is considered water waste and may result in a water waste fee or citation.

 You may hand water your landscape at any time of day, but use a hose with a positive shut-off nozzle.